Port Adelaide Power

 However, instead of giving the licence to Port, the AFL gave it to the SANFL.
 Not only did the SANFL accept Port’s place, it also took the Crows as a name, which had been eyed off by Port.
 It was not until 1997 that Port was given a chance to prove itself.

-When Port Adelaide entered the AFL, they accepted a range of restrictions that hindered their marketing.
-First they were forced to change their colours and magpie moniker because these were claimed by Collingwood.
-In addition, they were told that they could not have vertical stripes on their jumper, which forced the club to do discard its traditional “prison bar” jersey.
+Ironically, when Port Adelaide entered the AFL, they accepted a range of restrictions that hindered their marketing.
+First they were forced to change their colours and magpie name because these were claimed by Collingwood.
+In addition, they were told that they could not have vertical stripes on their jumper, which forced the club to discard its traditional “prison bar” jersey.

 As well as accepting restrictions on their marketing, the club also accepted restrictions on recruiting.
-Most of the recruiting concessions handed to other expansion clubs were denied from Port.
-Despite being unfair, Port Adelaide accepted them.
+Specifically, most of the recruiting concessions handed to other expansion clubs were denied from Port.
+Despite being unfair, Port Adelaide accepted them, perhaps because it liked the image of being shackled.
 Needless to say, the club struggled on the field in its early years.
-Constant failures made the club's crowing about their history of success seem very much like a classic example of small-dog syndrome.
+Constant failures made the club's crowing about their history of success seem very much like a classic example of small time hood trying to talk themselves up.

 "we exist to win minor premierships"